josephkneto/TikTokController/README.md

 ## First Delivery

-### Team Members

-- Joseph Kallas
-- Leonardo Andrade

 ### Concept

-Our main idea is to integrate a joystick control with TikTok, allowing users to navigate the interface.
+The main idea is to integrate a joystick control with TikTok, allowing users to navigate the interface.
 By moving the joystick in one of four directions, the user can: like a video; skip to the next video; return to the previous video; or mute/unmute the audio.
 Additionally, a potentiometer will be used to increase or decrease the video volume based on its rotation.

 ### Name